wblewis7/NOBO.SDM/README.md

 ## mod.const
 ### nCovs
-Number of environmental covariates for estimating grid-level abundance.
+Number of environmental covariate parameters for estimating grid-level abundance (including linear and quadratic effects for some variables).
 ### n_lrr
 Number of LRRs across the eastern US in which bobwhite abundance is estimated.
 ### n_mlra